 Retail Food Safety in South Carolina

-DHEC inspects more than 20,000 retail food establishments statewide and issues permits to new facilities prior opening.
+DHEC inspects approximately 22,000 retail food establishments statewide and issues permits to new facilities prior opening.
 Retail food establishments include operations such as restaurants, grocery stores, food trucks, schools, and other institutions.
 Risk-based inspections are conducted at each establishment in the state annually or quarterly, based on an establishment's food processes and their compliance history.

 The agency also provides a wide variety of information and resources to help protect the public from potential food safety factors at home and while eating out.

 What facilities are permitted under 61-25?